 - LuaCOM currently supports only exposes COM objects as "single use" objects.
 That might be circumvented by exposing many times the same object.
-This restriction might be removed under request; - the implementation of DLL server via LuaCOM isn't supported; this may be implemented in the next release; - LuaCOM does not use the IEnumVARIANT interface for enumerations.
-It's necessary to use the "Item" field; this may be implemented in the next release; - there is no "UnRegisterObject" method yet.
-Objects registered with RegisterObject must be removed from the registry manually (or using another tool); this is due to the next release; - LuaCOM does not support named parameters; this will be implemented in the next version.
-It means that a Lua function called from a COM application that uses named parameters may received these not in the order they appear in the type library.
-This situation happens, e.g., when using Excel© from LuaCOM and trying to receive events; - LuaCOM doesn't support COM methods with variable number of parameters.
+This restriction might be removed under request; - the implementation of DLL server via LuaCOM isn't supported; this may be implemented in the next release; - there is no "UnRegisterObject" method yet.
+Objects registered with RegisterObject must be removed from the registry manually (or using another tool); this is due to the next release; - LuaCOM doesn't support COM methods with variable number of parameters.
 This could be circumvented passing the optional parameters inside a table, but this hasn't been tested.
 This may be implemented under request; - there isn't support for converting tables that are not "array-like".
-This may be relaxed in a future version, depending on the feasibility;

-- LuaCOM only allows one connection point for each ActiveX object.
-This limitation may be relaxed in future versions; - it's not possible to create an instance of an ActiveX object whose initialization is done through a persistence interface (IPersistStream, IPersistStorage etc).
-Anyway, most of the ActiveX objects already tested initialize themselves through CoCreateInstance.
-Initialization via persistence interfaces is planned for a future release; - LuaCOM doesn't provide access to COM interfaces that doesn't inherit from IDispatch interface.
+This may be relaxed in a future version, depending on the feasibility; - LuaCOM only allows one connection point for each ActiveX object.
+This limitation may be relaxed in future versions; - LuaCOM doesn't provide access to COM interfaces that doesn't inherit from IDispatch interface.
 That is, only Automation Objects are supported.
-This restriction is due to the latebinding feature provided by LuaCOM.
+This restriction is due to the late-binding feature provided by LuaCOM.
 It's possible to provide access to these COM interfaces via a "proxy" Automation Object, which translate calls made through automation to vtable (early-binding) calls.
-It's also possible to implement this "proxy" directly using LuaCOM C/C++ API, but this hasn't been tested nor tried; - currently, almost all exceptions generate a call to lua_error, possibly aborting the Lua code.
-Where some degree of exception handling is needed, the Lua function call might be used.
-A better exception handling mechanism might be implemented at request.
+It's also possible to implement this "proxy" directly using LuaCOM C/C++ API, but this hasn't been tested nor tried;

-4.2 Known bugs
+5.2 Known bugs